VILLASframework/documentation/org/org-VILLASframework.md

 --- | --- | ---
-Milestone 1 | End of February | VILLAS ready for internal testing Milestone 2 | End of March | VILLAS ready to be shared with partners Milestone 3 | End of April | VILLAS ready for public release
+Milestone 1 | End of February | VILLAS ready for internal testing Milestone 2 | End of March | VILLAS ready to be shared with partners Milestone 3 | End of April | VILLAS functionalies ready for public release Milestone 4 | End of May | VILLAS doc ready for public release

 ### Main responsibilities: